object-oriented-python/object-oriented-programming/doc/source/7_inheritance.rst

     .. hint::

         You will need to :keyword:`import` :class:`example_code.groups.Group`
-        from the `object_oriented_programming` repository that you installed :ref:`in Chapter 2 <course_repo>`.
+        from the `object_oriented_programming` repository that you installed in :numref:`programs_in_files_exercises`.
 You should also `git pull` in that repository in order to get any changes that have happened in the intervening period.

     .. hint::